Towns leads T-wolves past Kings 112-105

 TIP-INS

-Timberwolves: Rose hit a 3-pointer with 3:56 left in the third quarter for an 86-70 lead, ending a 0-for-22 stretch from behind the arc.
+Timberwolves: This was the seventh 30-point, 20-rebound, five-assist game in franchise history, the second by Towns. … Rose hit a 3-pointer with 3:56 left in the third quarter for an 86-70 lead, ending a 0-for-22 stretch from long range.
 Having missed six games to an ankle injury over that stretch, Rose’s last make was on Jan.
-15 at Philadelphia.
+15.

 UP NEXT